 Opioid use disorder is a misuse of opioid substances.
 Opioids are usually used to treat pain and with continued use of opioids, the body can develop dependence.
 Opioid dependence causes withdrawal symptoms, which makes it difficult to stop taking them, consequently developing an addiction.
 Commonly abused opioids include codeine, fentanyl, heroin, morphine, opium, methadone, oxycodone, and hydrocodone.
-Opioid use disorder can begin at any age, but problems with opioid use are most commonly first observed in late teens or early 20's.

 Opioid use disorder includes signs and symptoms that reflect compulsive, prolonged self-administration of opioid substances that are used for no legitimate medical purpose.
-Although opioids usually are prescribed to control pain, diminish cough, or relieve diarrhea, they also produce feelings of euphoria, tranquility, and sedation that may lead the patient to continue to take these drugs despite the development of serious related problems.
+Although opioids usually are prescribed to control pain, or diminish cough, they also produce feelings of euphoria, tranquility, and sedation that may lead the patient to continue to take these drugs despite the development of serious related problems.
 Opioid use disorder, with severity specified as mild, moderate, or severe, depending on the number of diagnostic criteria that have been met.
 While it can range from mild to severe, even a mild disorder can escalate and lead to serious problems, so early treatment is important.

 Symptoms of opioid use disorder can include:

-If you are taking opioids solely under appropriate medical supervision, an individual does not meet this criteria.
+If you are taking opioids solely under appropriate medical supervision, an individual does not meet this criterion.
 Opioid withdrawal causes brief, but severe, episodes of depression that can lead to suicide attempts and completed suicide.
 Accidental opioid overdose is common, and should not be mistaken for a suicide attempt.
 Opioid use disorder can include periods of opioid intoxication and symptoms of withdrawal.